GabrielNakamura/NBT_code_data/README.md

 manuscript entitled **“The macroecology of knowledge: Spatio-temporal patterns of name-bearing types in biodiversity science”**.

-In this study we showed different aspects of global spatial and temporal patterns of fish Name Bearing Types (NBT).
-The characteristics are described through the number of total NBT, the NBT flowing among different world regions, the characteristics of regions and countries regarding the source of NBT in their biological collection among other characteristics.
+In this study we characterized different aspects of spatial and temporal patterns of fish Name Bearing Types (NBT) among countries and world regions.
+The characteristics comprises the number of total NBT, the NBT flowing among different world regions, the characteristics of regions and countries regarding the source of NBT in their biological collection, the level of underepresentation of native species and the level of overepresentation of non-native species for each country.

-We discuss how the fundamental knowledge in species is distributed and its implications for science development and knowledge sharing.
+We discuss how the fundamental knowledge in fish species is distributed and its implications for science development and knowledge sharing.

 # Repository structure